MicrosoftDocs/sql-docs/azure-sql/managed-instance/log-replay-service-migrate.md

 ---
-title: Migrate databases to a SQL Managed Instance deployment by using Log Replay Service
+title: Migrate databases by using Log Replay Service
-description: Learn how to migrate databases from a SQL Server instance to a SQL Managed Instance deployment by using Log Replay Service (LRS).
+description: Learn how to migrate databases from a SQL Server to Azure SQL Managed Instance by using Log Replay Service.
 author: danimir
 ms.author: danil
 ms.reviewer: mathoma